 The second day (29 May) is devoted to James Ludovic Lindsay, Earl of Crawford (1847-1913).
 He began a serious collection of stamps in 1899 working closely with Stanley Gibbons Limited.
 He enjoyed adding artist’s drawings, essays and proofs to illustrate the development of a stamp issue.
 The Earl sought the King’s permission to use the word Royal in the society’s name in 1906.
 He also assembled a huge philatelic library which was later bequeathed to the British Library.

 On the third day (30 May), the focus is on Frederick Adolphus Philbrick (1835-1910).
 He began collecting stamps in the late 1850s and it was Philbrick who proposed the formation of the Society in 1869.
-He served as the Society’s second president opening his home for meetings.
+He served as the Society’s second president and allowed the Society to use his chambers (legal office).
 In 1883, he instituted the tradition of having an annual dinner.
 In 1882, his extensive worldwide collection was sold to Ferrary for £8.000.

 Dr. Charles William Viner (1812-1908) will be particularly remembered on 31 May.
 He started collecting stamps in 1859 and compiled some of the earliest catalogue listings.
 He frequently sent off as much as £5 to postmasters all over the world asking them to mail him the latest issues.
 In the 1860s, he edited a number of philatelic magazines.
 It was Viner who proposed that the Society should publish monographs on the stamps of all countries.